tomy2105/KnowledgeNotes/cpp/cpp11.md

 Provides `std::unique_ptr`,  `std::shared_ptr` and `std::weak_ptr`. `std::auto_ptr` is deprecated.

 A `unique_ptr` is a container for a raw pointer, which the `unique_ptr` is said to own.
 A `unique_ptr` cannot be copied because its copy constructor and assignment operators are explicitly deleted.
+Hence it is used in cases of "exclusive ownership".
+Unless complex deleter functions are used its size is equal to size of raw pointer.

+**Note:** there is `unique_ptr<T[]>` for arrays (doesn't have `*` and `->` operators but has `[]`), however should not be used, use `std::array` or `std::vector` instead.

 A `shared_ptr` is a container for a raw pointer.
 It maintains reference counting ownership of its contained pointer in cooperation with all copies of the `shared_ptr`.
 An object referenced by the contained raw pointer will be destroyed when and only when all copies of the `shared_ptr` have been destroyed.
+Hence it is used in cases of "shared ownership".

+**Note:** Due to functionality they provide (and reference counting they use) shared pointers have both space (use more memory than raw pointers) and performance (atomic counter increase/decrease) impact!
+Since moving doesn't change reference count, moving shared pointer does not incur performance impact copying does!

+**Note:** `unique_ptr` can be converted to `shared_ptr`, so if you don't know how others will use the pointer you return, feel free to return unique ones and caller can convert to shared if needed!

+**Note:** to avoid possibility of having single memory "handled" by two or more shared pointers, avoid creating shared pointer from raw pointer variable!

 A `weak_ptr` is a container for a raw pointer.
 It is created as a copy of a `shared_ptr`.
-The existence or destruction of `weak_ptr` copies of a `shared_ptr` have no effect on the `shared_ptr` or its other copies.
+The existence or destruction of `weak_ptr` copies of a
+`shared_ptr` have no effect on the `shared_ptr` or its other copies.
 After all copies of a `shared_ptr` have been destroyed, all `weak_ptr` copies become empty.
+It is like a `shared_ptr` that can dangle (safely).

-`std::make_shared` (C++17) and `std::make_unique` (C++14) can be used to completely avoid using new (delete is never invoked directly anyway, only by implementation of smart pointers).
+`std::make_shared` (C++17) and `std::make_unique` (C++14) can be used to create smart pointers and should be preferred to using new directly as argument to smart pointer constructor
+(exception safety, more efficient code (single memory allocation instead of two), .....).
+Some edge cases exist when using them is not preferred or possible (custom memory management, large objects, weak pointers that outlive shared ones), refer to numerous internet resources for more info, including Item 21 of Effective Modern C++.

+**Note:** `std::make_shared` and `std::make_unique` use direct-initializing but not direct-list-initializing, meaning constructor is invoked using parenths and not braces (for difference see [Uniform initialization](cpp11.md#uniform-initialization)).

-In addition `std::enable_shared_from_this` must be used if trying to create shared pointer from *this*.
+In addition `std::enable_shared_from_this` must be used if trying to create shared pointer from *this*. **Note:** in order for this to work there must be existing shared pointer, so usually done by making constructors private and having factory function returning shared pointer(s)!

 ```cpp
 	std::shared_ptr<int> p1 = std::make_shared<int>(5);